IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 Clicking on the name of a dataverse, study or subnetwork displays its home page.

+**Browsing Dataverses**

+If you click the View More link under the recently released dataverse list on the Network Homepage you'll be brought to the Browse Dataverses page.
+Here you can sort the dataverses by Name, Affiliation, Release Date and Download Count.
+You may also filter the dataverses by typing a filter term in the "filter" text box.
+The filter will only display those dataverses whose name or affiliation matches the filter term.
+Clicking on the name of a dataverse displays its home page.

 **Search**

 For many purposes, Basic Search is sufficient.
 Enter keywords or